cosmos/gaia/docs/docs/governance/submitting.md

 #### Legacy proposals (cosmos-sdk < v0.47)
 These proposals can be submitted using `gaiad tx gov submit-legacy-proposal`.

-Notable proposals that can be submitted using this Tx are: text proposal, consumer addition, consumer removal and ibc upgrade.
+Available proposals that can be submitted using this Tx are:
+  * cancel-software-upgrade
+  * change-reward-denoms
+  * consumer-addition
+  * consumer-removal
+  * ibc-upgrade
+  * param-change (does not work for standard cosmos-sdk modules, works on IBC and ICS modules)
+  * software-upgrade
+  * update-client

 You can read more about submitting a legacy proposal in the [cosmos-sdk docs](https://docs.cosmos.network/v0.47/build/modules/gov#submit-legacy-proposal)

 #### Proposals (cosmos-sdk >= v0.47)